alexlance/am/README.md

     am webservers 'sudo docker start $(sudo docker ps -qa -f Name=stuff)'

     # amp runs commands using ssh -f, for backgrounded execution.
 Much faster when targeting a lot of servers
-    amp lots-and-lots-of-servers 'run a command, but the output is going to be all jumbled up'
+    am -p lots-and-lots-of-servers 'run a command, but the output is going to be all jumbled up'

+    # show the cloudwatch logs for a CW log group named /var/log/syslog, where the streams match the server names
+    am -l webservers